Back to Ion Analysers page | Back to Electrodes page

 If working in an environment where solution temperatures are likely to change by more than 2°C between measuring the slope and measuring the sample then it may be worth re-calculating the slope at the sample temperature before using it in the sample calculation.
 This simply requires the measured slope to be divided by the standard solution temperature - in Absolute or Kelvin degrees (0°C = 273°K) and multiplied by the sample temperature.

-This procedure will save time by avoiding the necessity to make another slope measurement every time the temperature changes, but will not be as effective because, in addition to affecting the electrode response to the target ion, temperature changes also affect the solubility of salts in the electrolytes and the developement of junction potentials at the various metal-metal, liquid-metal and liquid-liquid interfaces in the system.
+This procedure will save time by avoiding the necessity to make a new slope measurement every time the temperature changes, but will not be as effective because, in addition to affecting the electrode response to the target ion, temperature changes also affect the solubility of salts in the electrolytes and the development of junction potentials at the various metal-metal, liquid-metal and liquid-liquid interfaces in the system.

 Return to Top of Page